First measurements of remoTES cryogenic calorimeters: easy-to-fabricate particle detectors for a wide choice of target materials: Detector design

-In this manuscript we report the results from two different absorber materials, silicon (Si, \unit[2.33]{g}) and tellurium dioxide (\textalpha-TeO$_2$, \unit[2.27]{g}), read out by a \textit{remoTES}.
-These materials were selected to gain a fundamental understanding of the crucial parameters of this new TES design.
+In this manuscript we report the results from two different absorber materials, silicon (Si, \unit[2.33]{g}) and tellurium dioxide ($\upalpha$-TeO$_2$, \unit[2.27]{g}), read out by a \textit{remoTES}.
+These materials were selected to gain a fundamental understanding of the crucial parameters of this new TES-based readout design.
 We selected Si as it is a highly-studied standard material for low-temperature application and, thus, useful as a benchmark.
 We chose TeO$_{2}$ as a first step on the way to NaI, mainly for its similar solid-state properties, in particular regarding the heat capacity and the gap between the acoustic and optical phonon modes~\cite{jainmaterials, hinuma2017band}.
-We already performed a first measurement with a NaI absorber which is subject of a future publication based on NaI-absorbers only.

-On the Si absorber (\unit[(20x10x5)]{mm$^3$}) a gold film of circular shape (\unit[3]{mm} diameter) of \unit[200]{nm} thickness was deposited by Magnetron-sputtering.
-The connection between the Au-pad on the Si absorber and the TES on the wafer was provided via a \unit[17]{\textmu m} thick and \unit[2-3]{mm} long Au-bonding wire.
-While the Au-wire was wedge-bonded onto the Au-pad of the TES, it was connected to the Au-pad on the Si absorber by using a silver-loaded epoxy (\unit[$\sim$25]{\textmu g}).
+\paragraph*{Technical details:} On the Si absorber (\unit[(20x10x5)]{mm$^3$}) a gold film of circular shape (\unit[3]{mm} diameter) of \unit[200]{nm} thickness was deposited by Magnetron-sputtering.
+The connection between the Au-pad on the Si absorber and the TES on the wafer was provided via a \unit[17]{$\upmu$m} thick and \unit[2-3]{mm} long Au-bonding wire.
+While the Au-wire was wedge-bonded onto the Au-pad of the TES, it was connected to the Au-pad on the Si absorber by using a silver-loaded epoxy (\unit[$\sim$25]{$\upmu$g}).
 Avoiding wedge-bonding on the Au-pad of the absorber opens up the possibility to also introduce very soft and fragile absorber crystals to this field of research, which would be damaged by solid phase welding processes (e.g.~wedge and ball bonding).
 Alternatively, the Au-pad on the TeO$_{2}$ absorber (\unit[(20x10x2)]{mm$^3$}) consists of a \unit[400]{nm} thick Au-foil glued onto its surface by using a two-component epoxy resin.
 Using Au-foils which reveal high quality and increased thickness (Residual Resistance Ratio (RRR), listed in Table \ref{tab:summary_remoTES}), allow to exclude the absorber material from any kind of thin-film deposition processes which require high vacuum conditions.
 The electrical and thermal contact between Au-pad on the TeO$_{2}$ and the TES was realized with a wedge-bond on both sides, respectively.
 Table \ref{tab:summary_remoTES} summarizes the condensed information on both prototype detectors.